 If your abatement request is denied, you have the right to request an appeal.
 If an appeal officer also denies the abatement request, the next step is usually to pay the penalty and the tax deficiency and file a claim for a refund.

 The IRS is more reluctant to reduce interest, usually doing so only if the IRS made an error or somehow delayed your tax case, causing interest to accrue.

 At the firm of Cranston tax lawyer Michael T Napolitano, we assist individuals and businesses with all tax disputes, including requests for abatement of penalties and interest.
 Some abatement requests have strict time limitations, so it is important to file an abatement request as soon as you discover the existence of an inappropriate penalty.

 Mr. Napolitano has been a practicing attorney since 1981.
 He has helped thousands of clients manage and reduce penalties and delinquent tax bills through abatement, offers in compromise, installment agreements and more.
 We are committed to achieving the best results for our clients as efficiently as possible.

-Call 401-464-9516 or email us to schedule a free, no-obligation consultation in which we can review the facts of your case and recommend the best course of action.
+Call 401-464-9516 or email us to review the facts of your case and recommend the best course of action.